nsomar/Guaka/Readme.md

 - **Safe and crash free**: 100% safe code as in: unsafe code.
 - **Tested**: Close to 100% test coverage and 100% dog fooded (the Guaka CLI app is written in, yes you guessed, Guaka ;).
 - **Documented**: Lots of docs and samples.
-- **Batteries included**: We created a set cross-platform swift libraries to [work with files](https://github.com/getGuaka/FileUtils.git), [regular expressions](https://github.com/getGuaka/Regex.git), [launching processes](https://github.com/getGuaka/Process.git) and [dealing with the environment variables](https://github.com/getGuaka/Env.git) so you can be productive instantaneously.
+- **Batteries included**: We created a set cross-platform Swift libraries to [work with files](https://github.com/getGuaka/FileUtils.git), [regular expressions](https://github.com/getGuaka/Regex.git), [launching processes](https://github.com/getGuaka/Process.git), [dealing with the environment variables](https://github.com/getGuaka/Env.git) and [colorizing ouput](https://github.com/getGuaka/Colorizer) so you can be productive instantaneously.

 ----